tempoCollaboration/OQuPy/docs/pages/tutorials/quickstart.rst

 .. parsed-literal::

-    /home/pip/documents/saints/phd/tempo/OQuPy/tutorials/../oqupy/tempo.py:850: UserWarning: Estimating parameters for TEMPO computation.
-No guarantee that resulting TEMPO computation converges towards the correct dynamics!
-Please refer to the TEMPO documentation and check convergence by varying the parameters for TEMPO manually. warnings.warn(GUESS_WARNING_MSG, UserWarning)
     WARNING: Estimating parameters for TEMPO computation.
 No guarantee that resulting TEMPO computation converges towards the correct dynamics!
 Please refer to the TEMPO documentation and check convergence by varying the parameters for TEMPO manually.